espressif/esp-iot-solution/README.md

     * Instruction of some different solutions
 * `Examples`:
     * Example project using this framework
-* `Platforms`:
-    * Platforms
-    * Cloud services
-* `Products`:
-    * Product that combined by different components
-    * For example, a Switch product consists of button, relay, etc.
 * `Submodule`:
     * esp-idf works as submodule here
 * `tools`: